madcalf/tax-form-scraper/README.md

 Experimenting with web scraping in Node.js.
 A friend was describing a coding challenge they had to do in python.
 I wanted to try it in javascript.
-My first experience with web scraping and with handling paginated data.
+These 2 scripts mine the IRS product search page for multiple years of available tax forms.

 #### Task 1